Storage/Computer Rack

 When working from a small space, it’s always a challenge to make the best use of every inch of it.
 During lockdown in the middle of 2020, I decided to gut my whole workshop and store everything in my second shop.
 I took lots of measurements and started to sketch out ideas to best make use of the space.

-The first issue was with space for storage of small parts, evaluation boards, and how to keep the parts for various projects together.
+The first issue was with space for storing small parts and evaluation boards, and how to keep the parts for various projects together.

-The second issue was with recall – when I stow away a part, project, or tool, how to locate it again?
+The second issue was with recall—how do I locate a part, project, or tool when I stow it away?

 Plastics